 Strategies for Hunting Squirrels

 Here's where most squirrel hunters make their mistakes while hunting squirrels.
 The way you hunt must change daily.
 Most people hunt squirrels by just taking a walk through the woods.
-In most cases you can be successful with this technique, but there are other ways to hunt squirrels.
+In most cases, you can be successful with this technique, but there are other ways to hunt squirrels.

 The sit-and-wait method.
 This is a very effective way to get your daily limit and probably the most relaxing way.
 There's nothing like just sitting in the peaceful woods.
-All you do is find an area that squirrels have made their home and sit and wait for them to reveal themselves.
+All you do is find an area where squirrels have made their home and sit and wait for them to reveal themselves.
 The key to this method is being still and quiet.
 They need to think you're not there until it's too late.
 You can also hunt them like deer from a tree stand using this method.

 Now for my favorite tactic, the still hunting method.
 This is where you put all your skills together to get that squirrel.
 You must be camouflaged very well.
 The object is to be completely invisible while walking through the woods.
 It takes practice.
 You must move slowly and each step must be deliberate.
 It takes me an hour to cover about 50 yards of flat terrain and even more time to cover steep hills and mountains.
-This technique is best applied in areas where hunting pressure is low, thick forests, and when the ground is wet from recent rain, fresh snow, or morning dew.
+This technique is best applied in areas where hunting pressure is low, thick forests, or when the ground is wet from recent rain, fresh snow, or morning dew.
 Crunchy leaves and grass will let them know you are there.
-Foggy and conditions will help out a lot while still hunting.
+Foggy conditions will help out a lot while still hunting.
 When you see a squirrel in a nearby tree keep moving slowly and creep up to it.
 Now you are using the spot-and-stalk method.

 Squirrel Hunting Safety

 Safety is very important with any type of hunting.
 A trophy squirrel is not worth getting hurt over.